 Thyroid function requires adequate iodine levels in your body.
 Sadly, many Americans have inadequate concentrations of this vital nutrient.
 There are a number of reasons that iodine levels are sinking across the country.
 Among them, fluorine and chlorine are added to municipal drinking water.
 (Those two elements compete with iodine for absorption, and displace iodine from iodine receptors in your body.)
 Chlorine began being added to drinking water supplies in this country in 1908, and by the 1920s, chlorine was being used throughout the country as a way to kill water-borne pathogens.

-Finally, another reason for lower dietary iodine in this country is that much of the element has been depleted from our soil through commercial farming practices, which then results in less iodine in our fruits and vegetables—giving us yet another reason to go with organic produce when shopping for groceries.
+Finally, another reason for lower dietary iodine—and therefore a greater incidence in thyroid conditions—in this country is that much of the element has been depleted from our soil through commercial farming practices, which then results in less iodine in our fruits and vegetables—giving us yet another reason to go with organic produce when shopping for groceries.

 Seaweed as an Iodine Source

 Fortunately, a great source of dietary iodine is seafood—particularly shellfish and crustaceans (crab, lobster, shrimp).
 If you’ve heard that people who are allergic to shellfish are allergic to iodine, that’s simply not true.
-However, such people will obviously want to get their iodine from another source.
+However, such people will obviously want to get their iodine from another source to avoid thyroid conditions.

 The Japanese have long known that seaweed is a grand medicinal food.
 I have always been a fan of Asian food, and seaweed in particular, for its role in a dietary tradition that consistently produces the lowest incidence of cancer and cardiovascular disease on the planet.

-I personally eat seaweed on a regular basis, and I am particularly fond of the offerings of Maine Seaweed Company—the purveyors of some of the purest products around.
-Visit their website for ordering information as well as recipe ideas.
+I personally eat seaweed on a regular basis, and I am particularly fond of the offerings of Maine Seaweed Co.—the purveyors of some of the purest products around.
+Visit their website for ordering information, as well as recipe ideas.